 "Her what?"
 Buffy couldn't believe what she was hearing.
 Had she landed in the Bizarro world?
 First Faith, now Spike?

 "A great deal has changed since you died."
-He walked to her, put his hands gently on her shoulders.
+Giles walked to her and put his hands gently on her shoulders.
 "We've been trying to get you back for so long.
 I've been terrified that we would lose you.
 None of us can imagine what you went through.
 But I think you need to step back, rest perhaps.
-We, but you most of all, need to figure out how things have changed while you've been gone.
+We—but you most of all—need to figure out how things have changed while you've been gone.
 But we won't be doing that tonight."

-Buffy looked around, saw the others watching her.
+Buffy looked around and saw the others watching her.
 She saw the uncertainty in their eyes.
 She suddenly felt very lost, very small.
 "Where do I fit in this new world you've all forged?"

 Before they could answer, she turned and walked slowly up the stairs.
-Her door closed gently but the click of the lock being thrown echoed throughout the house.
+She closed door closed gently but imagined the click of the lock being thrown echoed throughout the house.